Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-5/lecture-materials/token-based-auth-with-react-and-jwts.md

 };
 ```

-We'll add other methods in a bit, but for now, this is all we need to persist the token...
+We'll add other functions in a bit, but for now, this is all we need to persist the token...

 <br>
 <br>